Galzai/MK32/README.md

 ## To-do:
 - Update esp-idf version to v4.1.
 - Plugin API support(Implemented):
-	-Currently only one plugin can run at a time (to modify).
+	* Currently only one plugin can run at a time (to modify).
 - More than 2 pads with espnow (currently supports 2 pads) - Optional.
 - Connection switching.
 - Modify keymap via webserver: